emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 #### Elementary
-The basic assumption of decomposition in EMMO, is that the most basic manifestation of `matter` is represented by a subclass of `spacetime` called `elementaty`.
+The basic assumption of decomposition in EMMO, is that the most basic manifestation of `matter` is represented by a subclass of `spacetime` called `elementary`.

 The `elementary` class defines the "atomic" (undividable) level in EMMO.
 A generic `matter` can always be decomposed in proper parts down to the `elementary` level using proper parthood.
-However, an `elementary` can still be decomposed in temporal parts, that are themselves `elementary`.
+An `elementary` can still be decomposed in temporal parts, that are themselves `elementary`.

-Example of elementaries are electron, photon and quarks.
+Example of elementaries are electrons, photons and quarks.

 ![Elementary.](html_files/emmo-elementary.png){ width=320px }

 ### Granularity - direct parthood
-Granularity is a central concept of EMMO, which allows the user to percieve the world at different levels of details (granularity) that follows physics and materials science perspectives.
+Granularity is a central concept of EMMO, which allows the user to percieve the world at different levels of detail (granularity) that follow physics and materials science perspectives.

 ![Different levels of granularity.](html_files/emmo-granularity2.png){ width=660px }